-The Board has adopted a code of conduct which sets out the group's commitment to maintaining high levels of integrity and ethical standards in its business practices.
-The code of conduct which is available on the company's website sets out for all directors, management and employees the standard of behaviour expected of them.
+The Board has adopted a code of conduct which sets out the Group's commitment to maintaining the highest levels of integrity and ethical standards in its business practices.
+The code of conduct which is available on the Company's website sets out for all directors, management and employees the standard of behaviour expected of them.

-The code of conduct sets out policies in various matters including conflicts of interest, public and media communication, use of group's resources, security of information, discrimination and harassment, corrupt conduct, occupational health and safety, and insider trading.
+The code of conduct sets out policies in various matters including conflicts of interest, public and media communication, use of the Group's resources, security of information, discrimination and harassment, corrupt conduct, occupational health and safety, and insider trading.

-In addition to their obligations under the Corporations Act in relation to inside information, all directors, employees and consultants have a duty of confidentiality to the group in relation to inside information they possess.
+In addition to their obligations under the Corporations Act 2001 (Cth) in relation to inside information, all directors, employees and consultants have a duty of confidentiality to the Group in relation to inside information they possess.